 But you can only make smart choices if you take the time to get educated and prepare for divorce first.

-That's exactly why we created a downloadable kit for smart women like you - to help you do just that!
+That's exactly why we created an online course for smart women like you - to help you do just that!